fenago/generative-adversarial-networks/chapter_23/Lab_18.md

 image.
 The generator is updated via a weighted sum of both the adversarial loss and the L1 loss, where the authors of the model recommend a weighting of 100 to 1 in favor of the L1 loss.

-### 23.4.
-How to Develop and Train a Pix2Pix Model

-492

 This is to encourage the generator strongly toward generating plausible translations of the input image, and not just plausible images in the target domain.